wp-plugins/formilla-live-chat/readme.txt

 = Is Google Hangouts the same thing as Google Talk, and will it work with Formilla.com Live Chat? = Google Hangouts is different from Google Talk.
 Unfortunately Google Hangouts will not work via Formilla.com Live Chat.
-You can either revert back to Google Talk or use our alternative Live Chat web interface!
+You can either revert back to Google Talk or use our alternative Live Chat web interface.

 = Does the free live chat package allow me to use a smart phone to chat with my customers? =